 - A referendum was necessary to change the country’s constitution

 - Almost two thirds of people in Ireland voted yes

 - The result has no impact on adoption law

 - Northern Ireland is now under pressure to pass similar legislation recognising marriages between gay and lesbian couples

 - Other countries such as Australia, Germany and Italy currently don’t recognise same-sex marriages

 - Churches in Ireland are free to make up their own minds regarding whether they want to perform same-sex marriages.
 They are not legally obliged to do so.

-We have a wealth of experience in dealing with co-habitation rights, civil partnerships and marriages in Scotland as well as child adoption.
+Our family lawyers have a wealth of experience in dealing with co-habitation rights, civil partnerships and marriages in Scotland as well as child adoption.